SuitIThub/HS2Wiki/README.md

 ## For Plugin Developers: How to Register Wiki Pages

-You can add your own wiki pages to the central wiki system by following these steps:
+You can add your own wiki pages to the central wiki system by following these steps in your own plugin:

 ### 1. Register your wiki page